krishnadevz/web-dev/JavaScript.md

 * assignment is operator is = and also JavaScript is Case Sensitive means Var VAR is not considered as a var.
 * hyphens are not allowed in javascript those are reserved for substractions Underscore,lower camelCase and upper CamelCase type variables are allowed in javascript.
 * comments in javascript are like this // hello i am revising javascript
-* const keyword to define a variable that cannot be reassigned and let keyword to define a variable with restricted scope.and var is global and can be reasigned by values.
+* const keyword to define a variable that cannot be reassigned and let keyword to define a variable with restricted scope.and var(whole function scope) is global scoped and can be reasigned by values // const and let only exist in the blocks they are defined in..
 * if we put numbers in string like `var yup="15"` so that will be treated as string because of quotes.
 * After the declaration, the variable has no value (technically it has the value of undefined).
 * we can declare many variables in one statement by separating comas or else semi;.